microsoft/sqlworkshops-sql2022workshop/sql2022workshop/02_AzureConnected/milinkdr/readme.md

 ## Prereqs

-- An Azure SQL Managed Instance deployed in the preview program to ensure it is compatible with SQL Server 2022.
+- An Azure SQL Managed Instance.
+General Purpose or Business Critical Service Tiers are supported.
+No specific requirements for cores.
 - Create an Azure Storage account with a container to store SQL backups.
 - A virtual machine or computer with at least 2 CPUs and 8Gb RAM.
 - SQL Server 2022 Evaluation Edition.